Weekend series’ recap; a look ahead

 The next pitch, blastoff.

 Hamilton scorched a belt-high fastball 449 feet in what was one of his more memorable moonshot-style home runs he’s produced over the years, being that it came in such a high-leverage situation in a game that rounded out a sweep.
 You know what they say: Walks will kill you.
-Throwing a first pitch fastball over the heart of the plate to a notorious first pitch dead-red fastball hitter — will kill you.
+Throwing a first pitch fastball over the heart of the plate to a notorious first pitch dead-red fastball hitter — will

 Neither team scored again, as Joe Nathan locked down the ninth for the second day in a row, netting rookie left-hander Robbie Ross his second relief win in as many days.